7.4. Proxmox Plugin Configuration

-By now, you should be able to create VMs via Proxmox’s web GUI by selecting "drbdstorage" as storage location.
+By now, you should be able to create VMs via Proxmox’s web GUI by selecting "drbdstorage", or any other of

 NOTE: DRBD supports only the raw disk format at the moment.

-For the described HA setup we assume that you installed LINSTOR and the Proxmox Plugin as described in
+For the rest of this guide we assume that you installed LINSTOR and the Proxmox Plugin as described in

 The basic idea is to execute the LINSTOR controller within a VM that is controlled by Proxmox and its HA